HarborSoftwareFoundation/hcs-mq-sdk-parus-oracle/README.md

-# HCS MQ SDK for Oracle
+# PCS MQ SDK for Oracle

-HCS MQ SDK is a tool kit for Oracle Database.
+PCS MQ SDK is a tool kit for Oracle Database.